 Most swap agreements entered into are cash settled and calculate the obligations of the parties to the agreement on a "net basis."
 Thus, the fund's current obligations (or rights) under a swap agreement generally will be equal only to the net amount to be paid or received under the agreement based on the relative values of the positions held by each party to the agreement (the "net amount").
-The fund will enter into swap agreements only with counterparties that meet certain standards of creditworthiness based on the Sub-Adviser's or sub-sub-adviser's internal guidelines.
+The fund will enter into swap agreements only with counterparties that meet certain standards of creditworthiness based on the Sub-Adviser's internal guidelines.